Controllers

 }

-You can pass the values of name and age through the GET or POST method, or via route parameters, for example:
+You can pass the values of name and age via GET or POST, or pass them through route parameters.
+For example:

 Route::any('/user/{name}/{age}', [app\controller\UserController::class, 'create']);

-The priority is route parameters > GET > POST parameters.
+The priority order is: route parameters > GET > POST parameters.

 Default Values